fwilleke80/com_audioarchive/README.md

 The module can display:

 - Latest clips
+- Longest clips
+- Shortest clips
 - Random clips
 - A stable clip of the day
 - Most-played clips
 - Most-downloaded clips
 - A specific clip

+Longest and shortest mode order eligible clips by duration and use recording date and clip ID as stable tie-breakers.
 The result can be restricted by category and tags.
 Multiple selected tags can use logical **ALL** or **ANY**, and the number of displayed clips is configurable where the selected mode permits several results.

 ### Module layouts